About

 • Participants are responsible for travel costs

-• Participants are responsible for meal plans (lunch and dinner)
+• Participants are responsible for meal plans (breakfast, lunch, and dinner)

 Ready to Apply?